koboldpress/black-flag-docs/changelogs/system.md

 Introducing the Barbarian class and Berserker subclass!
 Plus updated the talent list to match the final BFRD.

 ### Breaking
-- NPC attacks without the "Flat" checkbox may have changed due to updated with how proficiency is handled.
+**NPC Attacks**: NPC attacks without the "Flat" checkbox may have changed due to updated with how proficiency is handled.
 Existing NPCs should be reviewed to ensure their attacks have the right To Hit.

-- Critical options passed to roll data have be restructured.
+**Challenge Roll Options**: Critical options passed to roll data have be restructured.
 This should only matter if you are manually building roll configurations.

 ### Improvements
 - NPCs should now handle proficiency in weapons & other attacks properly ([#442])